stuartlangridge/website-1/content/daytrip/eu/gb/portable-airship-hangar.md

 ---
 Portable airship shed built in 1912; the frame was reassembled in this location in 2004.
 It's now in a commercial office park on the edge of Farnborough Airport.

-The construction forms a quiet space, often popular with photographers, especially at sunset.
+The construction forms a quiet space, often popular with office workers eating lunch and photographers, especially at sunset.